dastanNurbek/fire_labeling.ecognition/README.md

 ### Generating Labeled Samples
 Once classification is finalized, the application generates sample image patches for the 'burned' class.

-Patch size, output location, and sample counts are controlled via the patch parameters.
+Patch size, augmentation option, output location, and sample counts are controlled via the patch parameters.

-Patches are saved as .tif images, each labeled according to its class.
+Patches are saved as .tif images.

 ## Installation